 Companies like Pullman Palace Car Company and Hershey Chocolate Company were pioneers in providing these types of benefits to their workforce.
 The motivation behind this practice was multifaceted: It not only enhanced employee morale but also ensured that workers stayed on-site during breaks, minimizing disruptions.

 World War II played a pivotal role in shaping the adoption of meal benefits.
 With rationing and shortages affecting food supplies, companies stepped up to provide meals to their employees.
-Cafeterias became common fixtures in factories and offices, serving as communal spaces where colleagues could bond over a hot meal.
+Cafeterias became common fixtures in factories and large offices, serving as communal spaces where colleagues could bond over a hot meal.

 The post-war period saw the continuation of this trend.
-Companies recognized that well-fed employees were more productive and loyal.
+Companies recognized that well-fed employees were more productive and engaged.
 The cafeteria culture persisted, and meal benefits became an integral part of the employment package in Europe.

 As the practice of providing meals expanded, legal and tax considerations came into play.
 The Internal Revenue Service (IRS) established guidelines for employer-provided meals.
 To qualify as a tax-free benefit, meals had to meet specific criteria, such as being provided on the employer’s premises and for the convenience of the employer.